IMG (file format): Size

-For optical discs such as CDs and DVDs, the raw sector size is usually 2,352, making the size of a raw disc image a multiple of this value.
+For an optical disc such as a CD or DVD, the raw sector size is usually 2,352, making the size of a raw disc image a multiple of this value.

 Comparison to ISO images

 ISO images are another type of optical disc image files, which commonly use the .iso file extension, but sometimes use the .img file extension as well.
 They are similar to the raw optical disc images, but contain only one track with computer data obtained from an optical disc.
 They cannot contain multiple tracks, nor audio or video tracks.
 They also do not contain the control headers and error correction fields of CD-ROM or DVD sectors that raw disc images usually store.
 Their internal format follows the structure of an optical disc file system, commonly ISO 9660 (for CDs) or UDF (for DVDs).
 The CUE/BIN and CCD/IMG formats, which usually contain raw disc images, can also store ISO images instead.